Fear-less public speaking

 There are conflicting statistics about how many people fear public speaking.
 But we know that it is a common fear.
 And I am willing to bet that there is a significant overlap between people who experience the Imposter Syndrome and people who fear public speaking.

-This article, published in the International Journal of Behavioural Science, explains the syndrome more fully.
+This article, published in the International Journal of Behavioural Science, explains more about the syndrome.

 How the Imposter Syndrome shows up in public speaking